Puddletown Area Parish Council covers and extensive area. The map below shows the boundaries of the four parishes.

 Booking information can be found at this link, click on “Halls Directory” for full details.

 The village of Tolpuddle is situated 2 miles east of Puddletown and is considered the birthplace of the Trade Unions.
-The village is home to the Tolpuddle Martyrs Museum run by the TUC, St John’s Church, The Martyrs Inn, a village hall and Orchard Meadow park.
+The village is home to the Tolpuddle Martyrs Museum run by the TUC, St John’s Church, a village hall and Orchard Meadow park.

 More information about Tolpuddle can be found at www.tolpuddlevillage.co.uk.